AISViz/AISdb/readme.rst

 6. | Integrating data from web sources, such as depth charts, shore distance, etc.
    | Planned for v1.1

-7. | Plot with QGIS
-   | Upcoming in a future version

 Collecting AIS Data
 -------------------